Regulations Amending the Concentration of Phosphorus in Certain Cleaning Products Regulations: SOR/2019-90

 SOR/2019-90 April 8, 2019

 Whereas, pursuant to subsection 332(1) footnote a of the Canadian Environmental Protection Act, 1999 footnote b, the Minister of the Environment published in the Canada Gazette, Part I, on March 31, 2018, a copy of the proposed Regulations Amending the Concentration of Phosphorus in Certain Cleaning Products Regulations, substantially in the annexed form, and persons were given an opportunity to file comments with respect to the proposed Regulations or to file a notice of objection requesting that a board of review be established and stating the reasons for the objection;

-His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to subsection 30(1) (see footnote a) of the Food and Drugs Act (see footnote b), makes the annexed Regulations Amending the Food and Drug Regulations (1663 — Schedule F).
+Therefore, Her Excellency the Governor General in Council, on the recommendation of the Minister of the Environment, pursuant to section 118 footnote c of the Canadian Environmental Protection Act, 1999 footnote b, makes the annexed Regulations Amending the Concentration of Phosphorus in Certain Cleaning Products Regulations.

 REGULATORY IMPACT ANALYSIS STATEMENT

 (This statement is not part of the Regulations.)